Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Conclusion

-Patch size, neighborhood size, and eigenvector threshold are the only three user input parameters in GGD whereas most of the similar non-local denoising methods are well known to have many user input parameters.
-In fact, we have seen that the parameters of GGD are less influential for smaller reconstruction error, that is better performance, whereas they are highly influential for reconstruction error of GLD.
-Even though GGD is less influenced by parameters, for an input image with high noise, our recommendation is to use a slightly bigger neighborhood size (e.g.~20) and a slightly bigger patch size (e.g.~9), and a slightly smaller eigenvector threshold (e.g.~10) in contrast to that for an input image with low noise.
-Methods with multiple of high-influential parameters are inconvenient to use since either the user has to make careful guesses for the values of them or the user has to set a trial and error procedure to search on the entire parameter domain to find the best values for the parameters.
-While making a personal parameter guess is highly subjective and depends on personal experience, a trial and error procedure to search the entire parameter domain consumes a significant time.
+Patch size, neighborhood size, and eigenvector threshold are the only three user input parameters in GGD whereas most of the similar patch-based non-local denoising methods, such as BM3D, KSVD, and NLB, are well known to have many user input parameters.
+We have seen that the parameter neighborhood size of GGD is less influential for the performance that the user may set to a common value for all the experiments.
+For an image with high noise, our recommendation is to use a slightly bigger neighborhood size (e.g.~20) and a slightly bigger patch size (e.g.~9), and a slightly smaller eigenvector threshold (e.g.~10) in contrast to that for an image with low noise.
+Methods with a variety of highly influential parameters are inconvenient to use since either the user has to set a trial and error procedure to search on the entire parameter domain to find the best values for the parameters or has to make careful guesses for their values.
+While making a personal parameter guess is highly subjective and depends on personal experience, a trial and error procedure to search the entire parameter domain consumes a significant time and requires more computational power.

-The errorbars of GLD are significantly big and they increase when the corruption level of the images increase whereas we observe both the errorbars are small and increase slightly when the corruption level increases.
-Bigger errorbars infer instability of the used denoising method across different test images.
-This issue creates difficulty in parameter tuning and that will eventually reduce both the efficiency and the accuracy of the method.
-However, neither errorbars of GGD are big nor rapid increment as the corruption level of the input image increases.
-This is also a noteworthy advantage of GGD as its parameters can efficiently and accurately be tuned for a big range of test images.
-This broad tuning will also increase the robustness of GGD.